SysKitTeam/docs-spdockit/requirements/server-load-permission-requirements.md

 #### What will these granted rights be used for?

-__Public__ server role is needed to fetch real SQL server name.
-This right is necessary to connect to SQL and perform some basic T-SQL queries.
+__Public__ server role is needed to fetch the real SQL server name.
+This right is necessary to connect to the SQL server and perform some basic T-SQL queries.
 Also when you add an account to SQL server, public role is automatically granted.
 If you are not granted this role, following reports will not be available:
 * Farm Explorer -> SQL -> SQL Aliases
 * Best Practices -> Databases -> SQL Aliases

-__dbcreator__ role and __VIEW SERVER STATE__ permission is necessary in order to load configuration of the SQL server.
+__dbcreator__ role and __VIEW SERVER STATE__ permission is necessary in order to load SQL server configuration data.
 Following reports will not be available:
 * Farm Explorer -> SQL -> all reports
 * Best Practices -> Databases -> Database Files
 * Best Practices -> Databases -> Max Degree of Parallelism
 * Best Practices -> Databases -> SharePoint Database Autogrowth
 * Best Practices -> Databases -> TempDB -> all reports

 __dbaccess__ permission is necessary in order to load information about the model database.
-In case that you don’t add this right, following reports will not be available:
+In case this right is not granted, the following reports will not be available:
 * Best Practices -> Databases -> ModelDB -> ModelDB Files Autogrowth
 * Best Practices -> Databases -> ModelDB -> ModelDB Files Initial Size
 * Best Practices -> Databases -> ModelDB -> ModelDB Recovery Model

 #### Solution

-1. Create a new user on SQL server that will be used for SPDocKit.
+1. Create a new user on the SQL server that will be used by SPDocKit.
-2. Add __dbcreator__ role to your SPDocKit account and execute following T-SQL query:
+2. Add __dbcreator__ role to your SPDocKit account and execute the following T-SQL query:
       > USE master
       > GO
       > GRANT VIEW SERVER STATE TO “DOMAIN\ACCOUNT”